crgagne/volatility_paper_elife/readme.md

 This code needs to be run in the Python conda environment.
 It also relies on additional code found in the `/model_code` folder.

 The code used to generate the figures related to the behavior model (Figures 3-5, and their figure supplements) can also be found in the folder `/figure_code` in the Jupyter notebooks `Figures_3-4_Behavioral_Model_Exp1_Results.ipynb` and `Figure_5_Behavioral_Model_Exp2_Results.ipynb`.
 This code requires the model fits contained in the `/fittings_behavioral_model_exp1[2]/model_fits/` folders.
-Due to space constraints on github, these files will be separately uploaded to the OpenScience framework repository linked to this github repository.
+Due to space constraints on github, these files will be separately uploaded to the OpenScience framework repository linked to this github repository, in the folders `model_fits_exp1` and `model_fits_exp2`.